acuciureanu/blog/simplewriteups/content/posts/post_intigriti_challenge_0122.md

 ## Recon

-I initially started looking at the javascript code by using the Developers Tools in Chrome and I noticed that the  `identifiers`  object was defined in  **_routes.js_**.
+I initially started looking at the javascript code by using the `Developers Tools` in `Chrome` and I noticed that the  `identifiers`  object was defined in  **_routes.js_**.

-After I looked closely, I see that the values of the object's properties are BASE64 encoded strings.
+After I looked closely, I noticed that the values of the object's properties are BASE64 encoded strings.

 ![Source Map](/images/intigriti-jan-xss-challenge-2022/identifiers.jpg)

 ## Figuring out obfuscation

-I navigated under `js/pages/` and found out that the code there is obfuscated and that the signatures of the functions contains property names from our identifiers object and that `window.atob()` is used to decode the BASE64 encoded values from our `identifiers` object mentioned above.
+I navigated under `js/pages/` and found out that the code there is obfuscated and that the signatures of the functions contain property names from our `identifiers` object and that `window.atob()` is used to decode the BASE64 encoded values.

 ![Obfuscated code](/images/intigriti-jan-xss-challenge-2022/pages.jpg)

-For decoding all the BASE64 encoded values from `identifiers` we can write now some easy javascript code which can be ran withing browser's console.
+For decoding all the BASE64 encoded strings I wrote some easy javascript code which can be ran in browser's console.

 ```javascript
 const identifiers = {